manogna-mujje/Freelancer-Prototype-MERN-Kafka/README.md

 # Freelancer-Prototype-Kafka

-This prototype website of freelancer.com uses Kafka data streaming between Client and server and mongoDB database, client is implemented using React.js-Redux, and  Node.js in the backend server.
+This prototype website of freelancer.com uses Kafka data streaming between server and mongoDB database.
+Client is implemented using React.js-Redux, and the backend server uses Node.js.
+REST APIs enable the communication between the server and the client.